The following are mandatory Rules that all YTSS Pupils must observe.

 The above devices must be kept OUT OF SIGHT during curriculum hours.

-7.2 Students must switch off or turn to silent mode all mobile phones during curriculum time.
+7.2 Students must switch off or turn to silent mode all mobile devices during curriculum time.

 Violation of the above rules will result in disciplinary action and confiscation of the offending devices up to 30 days.